Fairfax Water Rates, Fees and Charges

 Fairfax Water's Current Rates, Fees and Charges

-To view information about your rates effective until
+To view information about rates

-March 31, 2014, click on the appropriate link below.
+that went into effect on April 1, 2015, click on the appropriate link below.
 Alternatively, you can click on the appropriate region of the map or type your address

 in the search box in the top, right corner of the map.